gotoplanb/discriminating-news-reading-behavior/dissertation.md

 The GSEQ package includes procedures for reliability, descriptive and inferential statistics.
 Compiled SDIS files from the primary code and reliability coder were compared for agreement using Kappa.
 While there is no option within the software to use a different reliability statistic, Kappa is appropriate for nominal data and to correct for chance agreement.
 The GSEQ "Simple" command generated descriptive statistics for codes including frequency, duration and many ratio combinations such as average, minimum and maximum duration of fixation events.

 The GSEQ "Stats" command calculated contingency-table statistics based on a specified lag.
 For time series analysis, a lag indicates the number of time points that come between the two points of interest.
-A Markov chain is a specific stochastic process with a lag of 1, or there are no unknown time points between the two points of interest (Wie, 2006).
+A Markov chain is a specific stochastic process with a lag of 1, or there are no unknown time points between the two points of interest (Wei, 2006).
 A lag 1 stochastic model was specified because Feature Integration Theory (Treisman &amp; Gelade, 1980) states the location of current visual interest affects the probability of which area the visual field will be fixated upon next.

 GSEQ output included observed and expected joint frequencies, raw and adjusted residuals, and also transitional probabilities.
 Pearson Chi-square and Likelihood-ratio G<sup>2</sup> provided tests for expected versus observed frequencies of event sequences.
 Transitional probabilities were used to look at two particular events and determine how often that sequence appears compared to expected values.
 For example, one cell provided the frequency a headline event was directly followed by a photo event.
 The transitional probability provides an indication of how often this sequence is expected compared to all possible second events.
 Z-scores indicated significant difference of observed from expected frequencies for the two-event sequence pair specified in the models.
 The current study had no structural zeros with the contingency tables.